neo-project/global-blockchain-compliance-hub/_posts/Cayman Islands/1111-11-08-cayman-islands-final-liability.md

 comments: true
 ---

-## Who bears final responsibility/liability in case something goes wrong?
-The party using the smart contract?
-The party that wrote the smart contract?
-Or the blockchain platform? ##

 According to The Cayman Islands Law Reform Commission, “Consumer Protection: Entrenching Consumer Supremacy in Cayman Islands Legislation” paper: